Deam0on/deepEMIA/README.md

 - `bucket`: Name of your GCS bucket
 - `paths`: Paths for scripts, splits, category info, ETA file, and dataset root
 - `scale_bar_rois`: Default and per-dataset ROI settings for scale bar detection
+- `admin_password`: Password for accessing admin features in the web interface.
+Placeholder for now, will be re-done with fernet.crypto

 Example: